 No legal requirements for AI with low risk

-Many AI systems, such as predictive maintenance or spam filters, fall into the “low-risk” category.
-Companies that exclusively offer or utilize such AI solutions will be minimally affected by the AI Act since there are no legal obligations currently provided for such applications.
+Many AI systems, such as predictive maintenance or spam filters, fall into the “low risk” category.
+Companies that only offer or use such AI solutions will hardly be affected by the AI Act.
+This is because there are currently no legal requirements for such applications.
 Only a code of conduct is recommended.

-Companies can already prepare for the AI Act
+Companies should prepare for the AI Act now

 More information: